 DEFINITE FREQUENCY ADVERB See adverb of frequency.

-DERIVATION This is a word where an affix is added either to the beginning of the word (prefix) or the end (suffix), but unlike an inflection - which does not change the 'identity' of the word (play/plays) - a derivation can change the word to create new nouns, adjectives, verbs and adverbs such as ex-president, unkind, abroad, industrialization (the last example has three additional suffixes to create a new word: industri - al - iz - ation!)
+DERIVATION This is a word where an affix is added either to the beginning of the word (prefix) or the end (suffix), but unlike an inflection - which does not change the 'identity' of the word (play/plays) - a derivation can change the word to create new nouns, adjectives, verbs and adverbs such as ex-president, unkind, abroad, industrialization (the last example has three additional suffixes to create new words from, for example, the noun industry: industrial, industrialize, industrialisation. industri - al - iz - ation!)

 DESCRIPTIVE There are two contexts in which we use this word for the subject of English.
 When we describe somebody who is descriptive, they are people who study language but not usually make a judgement about how correct it is (or may not be).
 Linguists are usually descriptive, in that they study language and analyse it and see how it is developing (or has developed) but not make judgements on it.
 A descriptive grammar is usually a book that describes the grammatical patterns that speakers and writers follow, and that occur regularly, even if they are not necessarily correct.
 See also prescriptive and pedagogical.